The canal by where Canary Wharf now stands

 The pumping house is a quite splendidly built red brick structure with a purpose of work.
 Nevertheless the arrangement is not ideal because it is clear that Canary Wharf has been deprived of a direct passenger ferry service to Central London, especially at a time when river travel is booming.

 Original gate recesses.
 The large white ducting appears to be to do with the collection of water for the dock areas, it could do with a bit of care!

 The end of the impounding dock, and the Thames behind.
 Some well known London landmarks can be seen, including the Gherkin, London Docklands Hilton and Columbia Wharf.
-The Canary Wharf pier – Hilton Docklands ferry is seen crossing towards its southern disembakation point.
+The Canary Wharf pier – Hilton Docklands ferry is seen crossing towards its southern disembarkation point.
 Just out of sight at the top of the river is the entrance to Limehouse lock for the Regents Canal and the Lee Navigation.

 Certainly some people must wish that this lock had been kept in use and the other one at Blackwall Reach had been decommissioned.
 This would have created a far more viable waterway network, with Limehouse Basin and the Regents Canal/Lee Navigation just a couple of minutes boating time away.

 If the Port of London Authority had considerably more sense and kept the the Grand Surrey Canal open (the entrance was almost opposite Limehouse lock) there would have been even more opportunities for a water based transport system.
-It is clear that there was a defintive lack of vision upon the closure of London’s docks.
-Yes there are more homes than ever before because many docks have been filled in, but one could say that London has shat on itself by having to rely on alternative and often less effective transport system that doesnt work so well as a comprehensive network around the Docklands area.
+It is clear that there was a definitive lack of vision upon the closure of London’s docks.
+Yes there are more homes than ever before because many docks have been filled in, but one could say that London has shat on itself by having to rely on alternative and often less effective transport system that doesn’t work so well as a comprehensive network around the Docklands area.